Welcome to the Archaeology Society of Alberta

 The Archaeological Society of Alberta (ASA) comprises over 300 members living across Alberta and beyond.
 There are six Centres (Bodo, Calgary, Edmonton, Lethbridge, Red Deer, and Southeastern), each with their own elected officials.
 These centres host a speaker series, workshops, fieldtrips, and other events.
 Click on the Centre nearest you in the above menu for information about their activities.

 The ASA holds an annual general meeting and conference each spring, and publishes a biannual report called the Alberta Archaeological Review.
 We also have a general newsletter that highlights some of our activities.
 Follow the menu links above for more information about our ASA publications, the conference, our mandate, our centres, and other ASA resources.

-Our joint ASA/CAA conference has been postponed to 2022.
-We are planning a 2021 online ASA Conference and AGM, which will be held in the spring of 2021.
-Information about these upcoming conferences and scheduled dates will be announced soon.
+Our joint ASA/CAA conference has been postponed to 2022, but we are planning an online conference and AGM that will take place on May 1st, 2021.
+Information about these upcoming conferences can be found under the Conferences tab.

 Take care everyone!